 - Lack of age-disaggregation or variation in age group ranges (e.g., 15–49 versus 15 and older, or 5-year age groups versus other age groupings)

 - Lack of data on women aged 50 years and older to capture older women’s experiences

 - Lack of data on intimate partner violence against women by same-sex partners, to understand this form of violence against women

-- Lack of data in some countries and areas, or too few data points, or most recent data are more than a decade old – key geographical data gaps include the South-East Asian and Eastern Mediterranean Regions for intimate partner violence, and the Eastern Mediterranean Region for non-partner sexual violence
+- Lack of data in some countries and areas, or too few data points, or most recent data is older than a decade – key geographical data gaps include the South-East Asian and Eastern Mediterranean Regions for intimate partner violence, and the Eastern Mediterranean Region for non-partner sexual violence

-- Lack of information in study and survey reports on ethical and safety considerations such as specialized training of female interviewers and provision of referrals if necessary
+- Lack of information in study and survey reports on ethical and safety considerations such as specialised training of female interviewers and provision of referrals if necessary

-The RESPECT Women: Preventing violence against women – Implementation package comprises a suite of practical resources and tools to support the implementation of the RESPECT Women: Preventing Violence against Women Framework, which was developed by WHO, with UN Women, in 2019 and is endorsed by 12 other UN agencies and bilateral partners.
+The RESPECT Women: Preventing violence against women – Implementation package comprises a suite of practical resources and tools to support the implementation of the RESPECT Women: Preventing Violence against Women Framework.
+It was developed by the WHO, with UN Women, in 2019 and is endorsed by 12 other UN agencies and bilateral partners.
 The package also builds on the evidence-based entry points compiled in the predecessor, “A framework to underpin action to prevent violence against women”.